World 🢖 North America 🢖 United States 🢖 Florida

 Spring contains a cavern – the part, which is reached by daylight and a cave – where natural light is not seen anymore.

 Diving in this spring has revealed another – very exciting – reality.
 It turns out that below is a large, water-filled cave system with a powerful stream in it.
-Thus far the cave has been surveyed in 3,626 m length – going both upstreams and downstream from the entrance.
+Thus far the cave has been surveyed 3,626 m in length – going both upstream and downstream from the entrance.
 The cave is up to 30 m deep.

 - Doron Nof, Nathan Paldor.
 The cave resonator and the Parker Turner cave collapse problem.
 Safety Science 48 (2010).